chriswhocodes/FreeLogJ/README.md

 ### Features:

-- It's a single Class! (+Enum).
+- It's a single tiny Class! (+Enum).
 Easy to understand and audit.

+- There's a LoggerFactory for convenience / easier drop-in replacement.

 - API similar to SLF4j, varargs log parameters are substituted for braces {}